 The Data Protection Act 1998 aimed to balance the entitlement of organisations to collect, store and manage various types of personal data, with the privacy rights of the individual about whom the data was held.

 The Act covered both manual and computerised records that, when put together with other information, could divulge personal information about an individual.
 It gave individuals certain rights, and required decision-makers to be open about processing and to comply with the eight data protection principles.

-This topic provides information on handling and processing personal data, employees’ rights of access, dealing with data loss and the penalties employers may face for breaches of the GDPR.
+This topic provides information on handling and processing personal data, employees’ rights of access, dealing with data loss and the penalties employers may face for breaches of the UK GDPR.

 Key points you need to know on this topic.

 Detailed information on all matters in this topic.